spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### email `string`

-The `email` property of user contains the email address of the user.
+The `email` property of user has the email address of the user.
 To access the email, use the following code:

 ```javascript